Mutare: Climate

 The city's climate is also influenced by its proximity to the ocean, compared to other Zimbabwean cities.
-This leads to warm to hot summers and mild winters.
+This leads to warm-to-hot summers and mild winters.
 Winter is not particularly frosty with cool mornings often followed by mild sunny weather.
 Spring can feature "four seasons in a day" weather, but from March to June it is generally settled and mild.
-Temperatures during summer can reach 30 °C (86 °F).
-Due to its maritime influence, Mutare's temperate climate stands out considering its latitude.
+Temperatures during summer can reach 30 C. Due to its maritime influence, Mutare's temperate climate stands out considering its latitude.
 Prevailing winds in the city are mainly a cool, moist southeasterly and during late spring and winter alternating with subtropical winds from the north in summer.